- 3/4 pound pork tenderloin, cut into 1-in. slices

 - 1 teaspoon grated Parmesan cheese

 - Sprinkle pork with salt and pepper.
-In a large skillet over medium heat, cook pork in butter until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°).
+In a large skillet over medium heat, cook pork in butter until no longer pink.
 Remove and set aside.

 - In the same skillet, saute prosciutto in the drippings until browned.
 Add garlic and sage; cook 1 minute longer.
 Add vinegar, stirring to loosen browned bits from pan.